|

 - Community violence.
 Children who witness intentional violence in the community can be affected by this type of trauma.

 - Complex trauma.
-This refers to both the child’s exposure to more than one traumatic event and the long-term and wide-ranging effects from the trauma.
+This refers to both the child’s exposure to more than one traumatic event and the long-term and wide-ranging effects of the trauma.

 - Disasters.
-Early experiences with hurricanes, tornados, floods, earthquakes, wildfires and other extreme weather events impact the individual’s sense of safety and security.
+Early experiences with hurricanes, tornadoes, floods, earthquakes, wildfires, and other extreme weather events impact the individual’s sense of safety and security.

 - Early childhood trauma.
 These traumatic experiences occur in children from the ages of birth to 6 years.